 The P3 midsole and Vibram XS rubber attribute to accurate edging, while the slightly downturned shape is ideal for crack climbing, especially smaller cracks.
 As if that wasn’t enough, the Katana Lace are also a go-to shoe for pockets on vertical faces.
-If there’s one shoe that can do-it-all, it’s the La Sportiva Katana Lace, making it our top pick.
+Though they are a bit pricey at $185, if there’s one shoe that can do-it-all, it’s the La Sportiva Katana Lace.

 If you’re looking for the highest degree of sensitivity and stickiness, La Sportiva’s Genius reigns the shoe world.
 The shoe’s revolutionary No-Edge technology allows you to edge the smallest of holds by molding your feet around imperfections in the rock, helping it avoid slipping in a manner unseen in other shoes.
 La Sportiva implements the PD85 last from the legendary Testarossa and incorporates the same functionality and comfort as the Solution.
 The P3 midsole allows for excellent responsiveness and the 3 millimeter Vibram XS Edge rubber ensures the ultimate stickiness.

 The shoe’s lace-up system allows you to adjust to the snugness that suits your needs, whether you’re heading out on a long expedition or for a bouldering session at the crag.
-Though designed for high-end, steep sport climbing — with its aggressive downturn and asymmetry — this is still an ideal all-around shoe.
+Though these were designed for high-end, steep sport climbing — with its aggressive downturn and asymmetry — the $156 Genius is still an ideal all-around shoe.

 These moderately downturned shoes are technical face climbing machines, designed specifically to give you traction on the tiniest of nubbins.
 The power is all in the rear as a rounded heel cup pushes your toes downwards, putting them into a strong forward position where you can utilize the 2-millimeter Stealth C4 to its fullest potential.
 Lace closure allows for as precise adjustability as their performance on the rock.
 The Anasazi Pinks are the definition of precision, with the asymmetric toe box providing for an edging platform that’s out of this world.

-For those on a budget — or just testing the climbing waters — the La Sportiva Tarantulas offer superior comfort blended with just enough technical features to get you hooked on the sport.
+For those on a budget — or just testing the climbing waters — the La Sportiva Tarantulas offer superior comfort and enough technical features at an incredibly reasonable, $90 price point.
 The Velcro straps make it easy to take them on and off, saving time for climbers learning the ropes.
 Their asymmetrical shape allows for pushing the grades as new climbers develop their skills while remaining comfortable due to their neutral design.
 Ideal for indoor climbing and days at the crag, the Tarantulas boast 5-millimeter FriXion RS and are constructed of unlined leather.

 It’s recommended you size down these shoes one to two sizes smaller than your street shoes to allocate for stretching.
 For a quality shoe that performs well inside and out, the Tarantula is the best bang you can get for your buck.